SwedbankPay/developer.swedbankpay.com/payments/invoice/direct.md

 {% include alert.html type="neutral" icon="info" body="
-Note that the invoice will not be created/distributed before you have made a `capture` request." %}.

-**By making a Capture, Swedbank Pay will generate the invoice to the consumer and the order is ready for shipping.**
+Note that the invoice will not be created/distributed before you have made a `capture` request.
+By making a Capture, Swedbank Pay will generate the invoice to the consumer and the order is ready for shipping." %}

 {% include alert-callback-url.md payment_instrument="invoice" %}

 ## Step 1: Create a Purchase

-{% include alert.html type="neutral" icon="info" body="Note that for Finland
+{% include alert.html type="neutral" icon="info" body="Note that for Sweden(SE)
-(FI) the invoice integration process is different as the Merchant needs to send a `POST` request with the `approvedLegalAddress` (SNN and postal number)" %}
+and Norway(NO) the invoice integration process is different as the Merchant needs to send a `POST` request with the `approvedLegalAddress` (SNN and postal number)" %}

 Our `payment` example below uses the [`FinancingConsumer`][financing-consumer] value.